10 Best Herbal Syrups For Migraine

 vitex agnus-castus syrup

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used to support hormonal balance and may offer relief for migraine symptoms.
+Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine for its potential benefits in managing hormonal imbalances and menstrual disorders.

-As with any herbal remedy, it is important to consult with a healthcare provider before starting vitex agnus-castus syrup, especially for those with existing medical conditions or taking other medications.
+As with any herbal supplement, it is advisable to consult a healthcare provider before starting vitex agnus-castus, especially for those with existing medical conditions or taking other medications.

 2. Ginkgo (Ginkgo biloba)